johnjmci/JMCI-HTMLCSS-Project1/README.md

 CSS3

 ## Frameworks, Libraries & Programs Used
-Font Awesome - Used to source icons used in site.
+[Font Awesome](https://fontawesome.com/) - Used to source icons used in site.
-GitHub - GitHub is used to store the project code.
+[GitHub])https://github.com/ - GitHub is used to store the project code.
-Canva- Used to create logo and site banner.
+[Canva](https://canva.com/) - Used to create logo and site banner.
-Figma - Used to create site layout and wireframes.
+[Figma](https://figma.com/) - Used to create site layout and wireframes.